MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-7-Acquisition-Planning/subpart-7.1-Acquisition-Plans/section-7.105.md

 (21) *Milestones for the acquisition cycle.* Address the following steps and any others appropriate:

-Acquisition plan approval.Statement of work.Specifications.Data requirements.Completion of acquisition-package preparation.Purchase request.Justification and approval for other than full and open competition where applicable and/or any required D&F approval.Issuance of synopsis.Issuance of solicitation.Evaluations of proposals, audits, and field reports.Beginning and completion of negotiations.Contract preparation, review, and clearance.Contract award.
+Acquisition plan approval.Statement of work.Specifications.Data requirements.Completion of acquisition-package preparation.Purchase request.Justification and approval for other than full and open competition where applicable and/or any required D&F approval.Issuance of synopsis.Issuance of solicitation.Evaluation of proposals, audits, and field reports.Beginning and completion of negotiations.Contract preparation, review, and clearance.Contract award.

 (22) *Identification of participants in acquisition plan preparation.* List the individuals who participated in preparing the acquisition plan, giving contact information for each.